theia-dev/acvq/README.md

 ![](docs/screenshots/binarization.png?raw=True)

 The script processes tif(f) input files.
-If there are tiff files which are not of interest for the binarize, a string can be provided to identify the relevant images.
+If there are tiff files which are not of interest for the binarization step, a string can be provided to identify the relevant images.
-If the string is empty all tif(f) files will be processed.
+If the string is empty, all tiff files will be processed.
 The output settings are similar to the [ToTiff.py](#ToTiff.py) script.
 There is a choice of whether the histogram of each slice is computed or if the histogram of the complete stack is computed (see also Troubleshooting Step 1 in the protocol).
 Moreover, both methods can be applied and the output can be compared manually.